DepledgeLab/DepledgeLab.github.io/mhw_programme/index.md

 <br />

 This informal meeting provides an opportunity for young herpesvirus researchers to present their data to a knowledgeable audience, meet colleagues, and initiate fruitful collaborations.
-We will enjoy short oral presentations given by graduate students and postdocs, which will be selected from submitted abstracts.
+We will enjoy short oral presentations given by graduate students, postdocs, and junior PIs, which will be selected from submitted abstracts.

 <br />